thmhoag/arkserver/README.md

 | /ark/staging | Default directory for staging game and mod updates.
 Can be changed using in `arkmanager.cfg` |

 ## Running a cluster
-In order to run an ARK cluster, all you need are multiple servers sharing the `clusters` directory - and a lot of RAM.
+In order to run an ARK cluster, all you need are multiple servers sharing the `clusters` directory and using a shared, unique `clusterid` - and a lot of RAM.
 Additionally you can share the server files, so that all servers use the same version and you don't have to store identical files twice on disk.

 Example: (using the .env files in `/test`)
 ```shell script